catalyst/moodle-report_allbackups/README.md

 This report allows access to all backups on a site - including those stored in the users private files area and can download/restore or delete the backup files.

+Andreas Schenkel: Added a feature to be able to activate the report be config.php

 # Branches #
 The following Moodle branches are supported